top of page

 11 Fall Research Opportunities for High School Students

-As the fall semester and subsequent fall break approaches, it’s an ideal time for high school students to seek out research opportunities that offer hands-on experience and mentorship.
-Fall research programs provide a solid option for students to gain exposure to college-level academics, practical skills, industry insights, and connections, without being a pricey option to explore, as they are much shorter programs than summer programs!
+As fall break approaches, it’s an ideal time for high school students to seek out research opportunities that offer hands-on experience and mentorship.
+Fall research programs provide a solid option for students to gain exposure to college-level academics, practical skills, industry insights, and connections.
+Fall research programs tend to be more affordable than summer research programs since they are shorter.

-These programs allow you to work on real-world projects in fields like computational biology, environmental science, political analysis, political science, astrophysics, and more.
-You’ll also have the chance to develop skills such as coding statistical models in Python, designing and conducting laboratory experiments, analyzing policy data using R, and constructing mechanical prototypes.
+These programs allow you to work on real-world projects in fields like computational biology, environmental science, political analysis, astrophysics, and more.
+You’ll have the chance to code statistical models in Python, design and conduct laboratory experiments, analyze policy data using R, and construct mechanical prototypes.

 Program Dates: Multiple cohorts throughout the year; Fall (September - December)